cleaning tile floors

 Make sure your cleaner has a built-in reinforcing sealer.

 The Dos and Don'ts of Tile Floor Cleaning

 - Avoid abrasive powders that can scratch the tile.

 - Avoid ammonia-based cleaners.

-- Clean with a nylon scrub sponge using nonabrasive cleaner and water, and then rinse.
+- Clean a tile floor with a nylon scrub sponge using nonabrasive cleaner and water, and then rinse.

 - Never use wax or a sealant on tile floors.

 - Clean tile grout by scrubbing with detergent, and then apply a diluted solution of chlorine bleach and let sit for five minutes.
 Then wash again and rinse.